 The state of Queretaro has at least 11 artisanal cheese farms and 18 vineyards, each located in a different lovely location.

 The best time to visit is from June to August, when the grape harvest is accompanied by cultural events and celebrations that commemorate wine production.

 You can rent a car and map out your own route, or you can go with the experts.
-Among many possible tours are this one and this one, which follows a cheese and wine route in the magic town of Tequisquiapan.
+This is a great option that includes wine tastings at 2 wineries, beautiful scenery, transport, and more.

 3. Learn Some History at the Queretaro Regional Museum

 Right across the street from the Zenea Garden, the Queretaro Regional Museum is located in the former San Francisco convent.
 The six rooms of the museum have exhibits and artifacts about the historic and artistic wealth of the state.